 Some items in the newsletter remained constant: the analyses of forestry, fishery, agriculture and mining recurred almost annually.
 Others, such as Maritime Union, appeared, were dissected and pronounced upon, and then disappeared.
 During the 70s, the newsletter evolved into a series of long monthly essays on a single topic, but in the 80s reverted to the newsy collection of short items.

 Atlantic Report, the Council’s quarterly report on matters on interest, with provincial economic analyses, was first issued in January, 1966.
 Now delivered in a magazine format and electronically online, it remains one of the Council’s most sought after publications.

-The Council`s annual Major Projects Inventory, on overview of projects expected to exert influence on the economy, was first produced in 1982 and tracked projects worth $38 billion.
+The Council`s annual Major Projects Inventory, an overview of projects expected to exert influence on the economy, was first produced in 1982 and tracked projects worth $38 billion.
 The 2016 edition tracks developments of $125 billion.
-Since 2008, the Council has hosted a series of keystone conference on the Inventory, with APEC economists providing detailed analysis derived from its findings.
+Since 2008, the Council has hosted a series of keystone conferences on the Inventory, with APEC economists providing detailed analysis derived from its findings.
 In 2015, it introduced a Major Projects mapping tool which can be used to locate projects on a regional map.

-As an additional way of driving member engagement the Council also produces a Report Card, a smaller, sponsored, issue-focused publication quarterly.
+As an additional way of driving member engagement the Council also produces a Report Card, a smaller, sponsored, issue-focused quarterly publication.
 It provides an examination of industries, provincial budgets and economic trends, with findings that can be used by businesses to enhance or adjust their planning.
 It is distributed electronically but is available on a limited basis in a print format.
 One of APEC's strengths has been its ability to shape policy research based on input from its members.